 Red-light cameras have been around for more than 40 years, but they've only gained widespread popularity in the past decade.
 Police forces all over the world claim that these systems are a great addition to their communities.
 They serve as a deterrent against traffic violations, and they help police keep track of the worst offenders.
 Additionally, they are a good source of government revenue.
 It doesn't cost much to maintain the system once it's installed, and it works 24 hours a day, seven days a week, systematically catching violators and sending out revenue-generating traffic tickets that are really hard to contest.

-To find out more about this technology, as well as some of the issues surrounding its use, check out the links on the next page.
+To find out more about this technology, as well as some of the issues surrounding its use, check out the links below.